 The ice accumulation rates simulated by the GCM for simulations $x{35}^{N\uparrow}$ and $x{35}^{S\downarrow}$ are represented in Figure 3.
-In the northern hemisphere (panel a), ~2 cm of ice is deposited every year down to a latitude of ~45°.
+In the Northern Hemisphere (Figure 3a), \sim 2 cm of ice is deposited every year down to a latitude of \sim 45°.
 The spatial distribution is in good agreement with the diffuse roughness boundary (blue dotted line), which is consistent with the presence of the LDM [Kreslavsky and Head, 2000].
-If the polar cap, $L_s$ of perihelion and dust cycle are changed to favor deposition in the southern hemisphere (panel b), the GCM results agree with the geology only between 90 and 240°E. Outside this longitudinal band, the observed LDM extends closer to the equator and down to a latitude of ~30°S, whereas the GCM mantle reaches this latitude only seasonally (red line).
+If the polar cap, L_s of perihelion and dust cycle are changed to favor deposition in the Southern Hemisphere (Figure 3b), the GCM results agree with the geology only between 90 and 240°E. Outside this longitudinal band, the observed LDM extends closer to the equator and down to a latitude of $\sim 30^{\circ}$ S, whereas the GCM mantle reaches this latitude only seasonally (red line).

-The formation of the mantle was thus possible under the conditions of the $\sim 2.1$ -0.4 Ma period and appears to be extremely sensitive to the dust cycle.
-Simulations $x{35}^{\prime \vee \uparrow}$ and $x{35}^{\circ \downarrow}$ are only part of a wider range of conditions under which the mantle can form but probably at a more moderate pace.
+The formation of the mantle was thus possible under the conditions of the \sim 2.1-0.4 Ma period and appears to be extremely sensitive to the dust cycle.
+Simulations $x{35}^{N\uparrow}$ and $x{35}^{S\downarrow}$ are only part of a wider range of conditions under which the mantle can form but probably at a more moderate pace.
 We also assessed the sensitivity of these simulations to the model parameters (introduced in sections 2.1 and 2.2), especially the ice albedo and thermal inertia which probably varied in the past.
-We found that the net accumulation rates can be modulated by the resulting change in the sublimation of the polar caps (north or south), and the mantle accumulation can even stop for relatively high values of albedo and thermal inertia (~0.5 and 1500 J s-1/2 m-2 K-1, respectively).
+We found that the net accumulation rates can be modulated by the resulting change in the sublimation of the polar caps (north or south), and the mantle accumulation can even stop for relatively high values of albedo and thermal inertia (\sim 0.5 and 1500 J s^{-1/2} m-2 K-1, respectively).
 Moreover, when the polar cap is exposed and sublimates, a dust lag might cover the ice and decrease sublimation.
-In simulation $x{35}^{S\downarrow}$ , the cap loses tens of centimeters of ice every year.
+In simulation $x{35}^{S\downarrow}$, the cap loses tens of centimeters of ice every year.
 In this case, a dust lag would also limit the amount of water vapor provided by the cap, an effect that we do not yet take into account.

-4. Application to recent Mars history
+4. Application to Recent Mars History

 Our results allow us to revisit the recent history of Mars.
-Using the data from Laskar et al. [2004], we can determine that conditions close to simulations $x{35}^{N\uparrow}$ and $x{35}^{S\downarrow}$ happened multiple times over the last 2.1 million years for about one thousand years each time.
-Due to the increased obliquity and influence of Radiatively Active Clouds (RACs), surface warming favored sublimation of the polar caps, whereas atmospheric warming increased water vapor holding capacity, strengthened the meridional circulation by up to a factor of 2, and formed a cloud belt in the 30-50° latitude band of both winter hemispheres.
-Each year, this all resulted in the deposition of a several centimeter-thick ice seasonal mantle poleward of 30° in both hemispheres.
-If we assume that during these excursions, climate processes such as the dust storms prescribed in simulations $x{35}^{N\uparrow}$ and $x{35}^{S\downarrow}$ occurred every year, then the mantle can be preserved and an upper estimate of ten meters of ice was accumulated during each of these excursions.
+Using the data from Laskar et al. [2004], we can determine that conditions close to simulations $x{35}^{N\uparrow}$ and $x{35}^{5\downarrow}$ happened multiple times over the last 2.1 million years for about 1000 years each time.
+Due to the increased obliquity and influence of radiatively active clouds (RACs), surface warming favored sublimation of the polar caps, whereas atmospheric warming increased water vapor holding capacity, strengthened the meridional circulation by up to a factor of 2, and formed a cloud belt in the 30-50° latitude band of both winter hemispheres.
+Each year, this all resulted in the deposition of a several centimeters-thick ice seasonal mantle poleward of 30° in both hemispheres.
+If we assume that during these excursions, climate processes such as the dust storms prescribed in simulations $x{35}^{N\uparrow}$ and $x{35}^{5\downarrow}$ occurred every year, then the mantle can be preserved and an upper estimate of 10 m of ice was accumulated during each of these excursions.